-Both the cable and satellite claim forms may be filed electronically or in paper form.
-Electronic versions of these forms are available at http://www.loc.gov/crb/claims/.
-For claims filed in paper form, detailed rules as to how the claims must be addressed and delivered apply.
+Claims can also be submitted in paper form.
+Detailed rules as to how the claims must be addressed and delivered apply.
 Claims that are hand-delivered by a local Washington, D.C. courier must be filed one hour earlier, by 4:00 pm.
-Claims may be sent by certified mail if they are properly addressed, postmarked by July 31, 2013, and include sufficient postage.
+Claims may be sent by certified mail if they are properly addressed, postmarked by July 31, 2015, and include sufficient postage.
 Overnight delivery services such as Federal Express cannot be used.
 Stations filing paper claims should verify the proper procedures with communications counsel.

-Please contact any of the group's attorneys for assistance in determining whether your station qualifies to make a claim, and in filing the claim itself.
+Please contact any of the group's attorneys for assistance in determining whether your station qualifies to make a claim and in filing the claim itself.